MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-alternate-email-address-for-power-bi.md

 >

 ## Updating through Azure Active Directory
-When capturing an Active Azure Directory (AAD) embed token for Power BI you can use 3 different types of emails to send notifications or invitations to.
-These are the main email address that is tied to the user’s AAD account, the UserPricnipleName (UPN) email address, or the “other” email address array attribute.
+When capturing an Active Azure Directory (AAD) embed token for Power BI you can use 3 different types of emails.
+The three different typers are: the main email address that is associated to a user’s AAD account, the UserPrincipleName (UPN) email address, or the “other” email address array attribute.
 Depending on a series of scenarios, Power BI will choose which one to use in certain situations.

-Email order of operations:
+This list will describe which email address is used for a particular user:
-* If the mail attribute in the AAD tenant’s user object is present, then that address will be used
+1. If the mail attribute in the AAD tenant’s user object is present, then that address will be used
-* If the UPN email is not a *.onmicrosoft.com domain, then that address will be used
+2. If the UPN email is not a *.onmicrosoft.com domain, then that address will be used
-* If the “other” email array attribute in the AAD user object is present, then the first email in that list (since there can be a list of emails in this attribute) will be used
+3. If the “other” email array attribute in the AAD user object is present, then the first email in that list (since there can be a list of emails in this attribute) will be used
-* If all of the above conditions are not met, then the UPN address will be used
+4. If all of the above conditions are not met, then the UPN address will be used

 ## Updating with PowerShell
 You can alternatively update the alternate email address via PowerShell for Azure Active Directory.
 This is done with the [Set-AzureADUser](https://docs.microsoft.com/powershell/module/azuread/set-azureaduser) command.